zengoma/docker-magento2-apache-dev/README.md

 ```

 If you are performing a fresh install, composer is going to pull the magento repo and run the command line installation.
 This is going to take a fair amount of time so get some coffee, read a book or go for a jog.

 The first time you bring up the container you will want to omit the -d argument to prevent detached mode.
 This will allow
 you see the console output which is helpful for debugging parameters that have been set incorrectly and see the progress of your installation.

 #### Windows and Mac:

-I would highly recommend that you do not create a local mounted volume for the magento2-dev container.
+I would highly recommend that you DO NOT create a local mounted volume for the magento2-dev container.
 i.e remove "- ./volumes/magento2:/var/www/html".
 Mounting volumes to the local Windows or Mac filesystem will greatly
 reduce performance and, to be quite honest, makes local development impossible.